Chapter 1: GENERAL OUTLINE

 English Secretary is responsible for internal and external translation.

-Treasurer manages the finance records of the organisation and produce annual finance reports.
+Treasurer manages the financial records of the organisation and produce annual financial reports.

 Recreation Officer manages celebration events and other recreation activities.